matsuand/docs.docker.jp/get-started/index.md

     ```

 {% comment %}
+2. Run a simple Docker service that uses an alpine-based filesystem, and isolates a ping to 8.8.8.8:
 {% endcomment %}
 2. Run a simple Docker service that uses an alpine-based filesystem, and isolates a ping to 8.8.8.8: